OpenNTI/nti.dataserver/docs/chat-apis.rst

 ----------------

 ``chat_enteredRoom( room_info )`` and ``chat_exitedRoom( room_info )``
-  Sent when you have been added to a room, directly or indirectly.
+  Sent when you have been added/removed from a room, directly or indirectly.

+``chat_failedToEnterRoom( room_info )``
+  sent if you attempted to enter a room, but failed

 ``chat_roomMembershipChanged( room_info )``
   Sent when a room you are in has gained/lost a member other